TheBlueGamer-Github/S1S2Ed-disasm/readme.txt

 Usage:
 You are allowed to use anything from this disasm with proper credit which includes ported code, ported music, and ported art.
-Although the one exception is that I don't allow Mildanner to use anything from this hack for any of his projects
+Although the one exception is that I don't allow Mildanner to use anything from this hack for any of his projects or else...